 Unless specifically prohibited, all Federal lands managed by the BLM and the U.S. Forest Service, in addition to some State lands, are open to hunting in New Mexico.
 There are three main types of hunting available in New Mexico -- upland game bird, small game, and big game (for example, deer, antelope, and elk).
 Varmint (non-game) hunting also is allowed.
 It is extremely important to hunt only on lands where it is legally allowed.
 Private land is open to hunting only if you have the permission of the land owner.
 If you do not have permission to hunt, you are trespassing and can be prosecuted.

 It is your responsibility to know of any hunting restrictions and where they apply.
 The New Mexico Department of Game and Fish regulates hunting and fishing on all public lands.
 Extensive information related to hunting in New Mexico can be found at www.wildlife.state.nm.us.

 Hunting and trapping near developed recreation sites and areas is not allowed.
 Remember, it is illegal to shoot within 150 yards of a dwelling or building without owner permission, from or across any graded or public road, or from any type of motor vehicle.
 On most public lands in New Mexico, you may not drive off existing roads and trails to hunt, even to retrieve downed game animals.

-If you are hunting with the aid of a commercial outfitter or guide, you should ensure that he or she is permitted by the New Mexico Department of Game and Fish.
-You should also ensure that he or she is permitted by the BLM to conduct business on public lands.
+If you are hunting with the aid of a commercial outfitter or guide, you should ensure that they are permitted by the New Mexico Department of Game and Fish.
+You should also ensure that they are permitted by the BLM to conduct business on public lands.

 Hunting licenses are required to hunt in New Mexico.
 In addition, the "Sikes Act" requires you to have a “Habitat Improvement Validation” stamp, as well as a hunting license, when hunting on BLM-managed lands in New Mexico.